modafarshouha/ai-act-assistant/README.md

 **Model choice: `qwen2.5:0.5b-instruct` via Ollama.** Open weights, Apache-2.0, CPU-only, no paid API.

-The default provider is a deterministic double that quotes retrieved passages, so a fresh clone runs with no model download and the tests are reproducible.
+The default provider is a deterministic double that quotes retrieved passages.
-`scripts/evaluate.py --answers` refuses to run in that mode.

 ## Results